ABOUT SEVEN DOORS

 He is the author of three books: Kenya’s Nubians: Then & Now (2011) and Exiled To Nowhere: Burma’s Rohingya (2012) which was selected as a 2012 Notable Photo Book of the Year by the Independent on Sunday in the UK, the Christian Science Monitor and PDN Magazine in the US and was a finalist for the 2013 IPA Photo Book Asia Award.
 His third book, Nowhere People (2015) was named a 2015 Notable Photo Book of the Year by PDN Magazine and was named one of the Top Ten Photo Books of 2015 by Mother Jones Magazine.

 Exhibitions of his work have been held in over 40 cities worldwide including: London, Madrid, Budapest, Dublin, Geneva, Brussels, Perpignan, Belgrade, Rome, Kiev, The Hague, Sydney, Manila, Bangkok, Kuala Lumpur, Jakarta, Phnom Penh, Yangon, Tokyo, Nairobi, Kampala, Banjul, Chicago, Washington DC and at the United Nations Headquarters in New York City.
+In 2024, the project Seven Doors was shown at the international photojournalism festival, Visa Pour l’Image in Perpignan, France.

 SEVEN DOORS has been supported with grants and funding from: